Systems analysts look at a company's IT infrastructure and work out where to make improvements.

 - maths and operational research

 If you already have a non-IT related degree, you could complete a postgraduate IT conversion course which focuses on business skills as well as technical ability.
-Companies may still want to see relevant work experience and you'd be expected to have a working knowledge of programming skills and analysis methods.

 2. Skills required

 - the ability to understand systems and solve problems

 You could work ‘in-house’ for a large organisation like an IT corporation, or for a small business.
 You could also work for a firm of consultants who go into many different businesses for specific projects.

 Your work could be in the public sector like government departments or the NHS, or in the private sector like financial services.